-Unit 1 Unit 2 Unit 3 Unit 4 Designs Through inquiry learning, the following is explored: Identities Through inquiry learning, the following is explored: Innovations Through inquiry learning, the following is explored: Narratives Through inquiry learning, the following is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
-How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
-How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
-How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?
+Unit 1 Unit 2 Unit 3 Unit 4 Designs Identities Innovations Narratives Through inquiry learning, Through inquiry learning, Through inquiry learning, Through inquiry learning, the following is explored: the following is explored: the following is explored: the following is explored: How does the treatment How do musicians use their How do musicians How do musicians and combination of understanding of music incorporate innovative manipulate music different music elements elements, concepts and music practices to elements to communicate enable musicians to practices to communicate communicate meaning narrative when performing, design music that cultural, political, social when performing and composing and responding communicates meaning and personal identities composing? to music? through performance and when performing, composition? composing and responding to music?